alpacaaa/peanocoin/README.markdown

 You can spawn multiple nodes on the same machine.

+### Known issues

+Things I need to fix.

+- [ ] Mining difficulty is static: Proof of Works is practically non existant as all mining is currently set to `0` difficulty.
+Ideally, mining a block should take a few seconds to demonstrate how PoW is useful in running a blockchain.
+- [ ] Reward is static, maybe it could decrease over time (not that big of a deal).
+- [ ] Node discovery is still a bit rusty.
+I'd like peers to be added to a node's peers list whenever a request gets through, not just when explicitely requesting `/peers`.

 ### Usage

 Peanocoin is built to be simple to use, so you can interact with any node directly from your browser.